Updated 9 December 2025

 Experience Italian food with Travelsphere

 Indulge in the mouthwatering temptations of Italy and its diverse culinary scene on one of Travelsphere’s guided tours.
 Our goal is to create unforgettable travel experiences, and that includes immersing yourself in the country’s incredibly varied cuisine.
-Picture yourself savouring authentic dishes and enjoying fine wines while exploring the wonders of Italy with us and other like-minded travellers for an experience that will live on in your mind forever.
+Picture yourself savouring authentic dishes and enjoying fine wines as you explore the wonders of Italy with other like-minded travellers and us, for an experience that will live on in your mind forever.

 With our Puglia & Basilicata Tour, you’ll visit a fortified farm and sample the fresh flavours of the Apulian region, including bread, olive oil and cheese.
 Or, you can absorb the delights of Tuscany as you embark on a delicious journey with our Treasures of Tuscany & Florence Tour.
 You can walk through its picturesque vineyards and experience the art of winemaking first-hand amidst the breathtaking rolling hills, culminating in a wine-tasting at Verrazzano Castle.
 Every moment will be a joy as you discover Italy’s culinary secrets on an escorted tour with Travelsphere.